Cache Loader and Refresher Properties and Overview

 Cache Loader and Refresher Properties

 The NCache Cache Loader and Refresher are essential features to boost overall application performance, especially at cache startup.
-Like every feature, these features also have their respective properties.
+Like every feature, these features also have their own respective properties.
 We explain these properties below:

 NCache Execution Service